+- Online Application

-- Application form - Application fee
+- Application fee

-- Statement of Purpose
+- Statement of Purpose and autobiography

 - Official college or university transcripts

-- Proof of English Proficiency
+- Proof of English Proficiency (if applicable

-- Transcript Evaluation (international applicants only)
+- Foreign Transcript Evaluation (if applicable)

-- Applicants are required to have a bachelor's degree or higher from an accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in business administration or related field as determined by the Program Chair may be required to take some prerequisite classes.
+- Applicants are required to have a bachelor's degree or higher from an accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in business administration or related field (as determined by the Program Chair), may be required to take some prerequisite classes.